 Day 4 – Now that the cabinets were clean, sanded, and beautifully-primed, the painters began the cabinet painting process.
 Two coats of Kelly-Moore Dura-poxy paint in Arizona Heat were applied to the thoroughly sanded and primed kitchen cabinets and Mocha Mousse was applied to the bar cabinets.
 This same priming and cabinet painting process was used on the new doors and drawers, which are painted off-site in a climate-controlled paint booth for the highest possible quality.

 Perhaps the Fleur de Lis Drive kitchen reminds you of your kitchen.
-Perhaps you love your kitchen and the cabinets are in good condition, but you are ready for a completely new look and feel.
-KitchenCRATE Refinish is happy to make this happen.
+Perhaps you love your kitchen and the cabinets are in good condition, but you are ready for a custom countertop or a splash of paint on your cabinets KitchenCRATE Refinish is happy to make this happen.